prabir18/kilo/README.md

 My implementation of the kilo text editor by antirez, made similar to that by snaptoken.
-Might add more features in the future
+Might add more features in the future.